meergo/analytics-dotnet/README.md

-﻿# Meergo C# SDK
+﻿# Meergo .NET SDK

-The Meergo C# SDK lets you send customer event data from your .NET applications to your specified destinations.
+The Meergo .NET SDK lets you send customer event data from your .NET applications to your specified destinations.

 ## SDK setup requirements